Prioritized Task Scheduling

 The values of the static priority task queue map are scheduler task queues whose priorities do not change.
 Tasks with static priorities — those that were scheduled with an explicit priority option or a signal option that is null or is an AbortSignal — are placed in these queues, based on TaskPriority, which is the key for the map.

 An alternative, and logicially equivalent implementation, would be to maintain a single per-TaskPriority scheduler task queue, and move tasks between scheduler task queues in response to a TaskSignal's priority changing, inserting based on enqueue order.
-This approach would simplify selecting the task queue of the next scheduler task, but make priority changes more complex.
+This approach would simplify selecting the next scheduler task queue from all schedulers, but make priority changes more complex.

 The postTask(callback, options) method steps are to return the result of scheduling a postTask task for this given callback and options.